Exploiting network topology in brain-scale simulations of spiking neural networks: Discussion

 Previous work has demonstrated that substantial scalability gains can be achieved by tailoring simulation strategies to specific structural properties of neural networks.
 Tiling-based approaches that enforce strong spatial locality show good weak scaling performance for regular, spatially local networks, but are difficult to generalize to heterogeneous multi-area models with dense long-range connectivity \cite{Kozloski11_5_15,yamaura20_16}.
 Earlier structure-aware frameworks such as the SPLIT simulator \cite{Hammarlund98_443} showed that exploiting explicit population structure and synaptic delays can also yield efficient parallel execution and was successfully used for neuroscience projects for a number of years.
 Some of the ideas were later transferred into the MUSIC communication library \cite{Djurfeldt10_43}.
 More recently, CORTEX \cite{Lyu24} has demonstrated impressive performance at extreme scale by redesigning the simulation framework and close hardware co-design.
 From this embedding of our work into the literature of the last three decades it is apparent that authors constructed algorithms primarily motivated and guided by their own neuroscientific needs and interests.
 This is good because it ensured that practically relevant solutions emerged.
 Instruments were not build for their own sake but for achieving concrete scientific insights.
 These specializations may have hampered the transfer of the technologies into generic simulation code.
 However, the sustainable development of scientific codes was subject to probably more important sociological and financial problems discussed elsewhere \cite{Aimone23_418,Hocquet24_1,Plesser25_295}.
 The present work takes a middle-ground.
 Our reference implementation is done in the framework of an established generic simulation code.
 Therefore researchers can start to experiment with the structure aware assignment of neurons in the environment they are used to and maintaining the full generality of the code.
 It is our hope that by this we can incrementally make further steps towards a more useful scientific instrument.
+Whether partitioning algorithms could automatically discover delay-based modularity in networks where structure is not known a priori is an interesting direction for future work, but lies outside the scope of the present study, which focuses on the biologically relevant case where network structure is defined explicitly during model construction.

 The impact of our work on neuroscientific investigations will first be limited.
 Our reference implementation is based on the established simulation code NEST and we do not expect major obstacles by merging the new technology into future releases.
 Nevertheless, NEST places neurons on compute nodes in a round-robin fashion.
 Therefore, we achieve the mapping of brain areas to compute nodes by respecting the specific numbering of neurons in network construction.
 This needs to occur in the programmatic model specification on the user level.
 For a more general application high-level language constructs need to be developed with the concept of an area.
 In this way, the simulation engine can organize an adequate assignment of neurons in the background.